 In medieval times Oldham made woollen textiles - but in the 19th century cotton was king.
 Oldham became one of the world's first industrialised towns and a prominent international centre of textile manufacture, it was said to be "one of the most important centres of cotton and textile industries in England" and at it's peak produced more cotton than France and Germany combined.

-Today Oldham is a predominantly residential town, with the ambition to become an expanding centre for further education and the performing arts.
-Now - many of the cotton mills and other buildings from the heyday of the cotton industry still survive and have been repurposed as business centres and warehouses, while the old Town Hall has been refurbished as part of a major upgrade to the town centre now housing a cluster of cafes and a cinema with a new public space Parliament Square, created alongside - in the place of a former bus station.
+In the 21st Century Oldham has set it's sights on transforming the town into a centre for further education and the performing arts and many of the iconic mills and other buildings from the heyday of the cotton industry still survive they been repurposed as business centres and warehouses, while the old Town Hall has been refurbished as part of a major upgrade to the town centre now housing a cluster of cafes and a cinema, with a new public space Parliament Square created alongside - in the place of a former bus station.